mcneel/rhino.inside-revit/docs/readme.md

 - `GemFile*` Ruby gemfile listing the ruby dependencies
 - `index.md` Root of the Wiki.
 It redirects the visitor to default language and Wiki version (defaults are set in the site configs file)
 - `readme.md`: This Markdown document
-- `update_components_data.gh`: This is a grasshopper definition file, used to generate component data file under `_data/`
+- `update_components_data.gh`: This is a Grasshopper definition file, used to generate component data file under `_data/`

 ## Page Metadata